Planning & Zoning

-Town Hall is now closed to the public and staff.
-Planning and Zoning (P&Z) staff is diligently working to ensure we keep business running as smoothly as we can during this period so that you also can keep things moving.
+Planning and Zoning (P&Z) staff is diligently working to ensure we keep business running as smoothly as we can during the pandemic so that you also can keep things moving.
 To that end, please note the following:

 Building Permit Questions: If you have questions regarding a building permit, please contact the Building Department directly with these questions for the fastest response.

 Planning and Zoning Meetings: The Planning & Zoning Commission will be holding virtual meetings via Zoom until further notice.
 Our upcoming meetings will follow the 2020 meeting schedule.
 To learn more about the Virtual P&Z Commission Meetings, go here.
 Applications are still being accepted.
 See below, "Application submissions".

 Counter hours: A “virtual” counter will be staffed daily from 8AM to 4PM, which are extended hours.
 Initial contact with staff should be established via email using this link.
 From there, you can work with staff to show them plans, setup phone calls, etc. Staff will gladly work with you to answer any other questions regarding a property and will generally be able to email you documentation, aerial screenshots, etc.